OpenBGBenchmark/OpenBG-CSK/README.md

 # AliOpenKG-BSEE
 # Usage
 ## Experiments
-To reproduce the experiments in the paper, run
+To reproduce the experiments, run
 `python run.py`
 to run.
-F1 score and the detailed results will be printed.
+F1 score, accuracy and the detailed results will be printed.

 ## Detailed Results